 Planning is a must for any business that wants to succeed, but choosing the right type of plan to define your strategy and structuring it can be difficult.
 Especially since there are so many different types of marketing plan within marketing and business, all with a different scope.

 The challenge is compounded if you are new to creating plans, or to the culture of planning within a business.
 It seems that the difficulty of choosing the right type of plan and how to structure it to deliver results stops many in their tracks.

 Our research shows that, shockingly, as many as half of businesses don't have a digital marketing plan or, perhaps worse, a marketing plan on which to base it.

 Optimize your marketing strategy with structured planning

-Our marketing funnel, the RACE Framework, offers a simple structure for marketers to quickly get to grips with the customer data and behavior insights needed to improve their marketing funnel from planning to reach, interaction, conversion and engagement.
+Our marketing funnel, the RACE Framework, offers a simple structure for marketers to quickly get to grips with the customer data and behavior insights needed to improve their marketing funnel across:

 How many types of plan are needed, and why?

 A single plan would be ideal, but in practice, different types and scales of businesses will need a different type of plan.

 It can help to define the scope and purpose of each one, you should define, for example for a multichannel marketing plan, this could be: